GarethRichards/LightsOutCubeApp/Readme.md

 - Run tests locally before submitting a PR.

 ## Troubleshooting / Known issues
-- Some puzzle entries (e.g. puzzles 29 and 46) have previously failed solver verification —
-these may be transcription issues in the puzzle XML.
-If you own the original toy, please verify these puzzles.
+- Some puzzles may have been transcribed incorrectly, if you own the original toy, please verify these puzzles.

 ## People who should have had better things to do
 [Turning the Lights Out in Three Dimensions.](https://scholar.rose-hulman.edu/cgi/viewcontent.cgi?article=1323&context=rhumj)